Southern Methodist University Scholarships 2025–2026 | SMU Merit & Aid Guide

 🏆 Competitive Scholarships

 SMU’s most prestigious scholarships go well beyond automatic awards.
 These programs are highly selective, limited in number, and require essays, interviews, or both.
-Families should think of these as SMU’s “lottery tickets”—life-changing if won, but very competitive.
+Think of these as SMU’s “lottery tickets”—life-changing if won, but extremely competitive and rare in number for incoming students.

-President’s Scholars Program Full tuition and fees (8 semesters) Top ~10% of class rank*, rigorous curriculum, leadership, strong academics Yes – application + essay by Jan 15 Yes (up to 8 semesters) Students with 3.9+ GPA* and AP/IB rigor, leadership/service, top academics
+President’s Scholars Program Full tuition and fees (8 semesters) ~Top 10% of class rank*, leadership/service, challenging courses, test scores optional Yes—application & essay by Jan 15 Yes (8 semesters) Students with 3.9+ GPA and AP/IB rigor, but also major leadership/service Jan 15

 Competitive Scholarship FAQs